EricaSantos-FullStack/english_repository_javascript/magic_eight_ball.md

 // empty string in the user name and question let userName ='';
 const userQuestion = '';
 // random number with Math.random(), however it gives a float number.
-To get a integer number, get round it with Math.floor() let randomNumber = Math.floor(Math.random() * 8);
+To get a integer number, make it round with Math.floor() let randomNumber = Math.floor(Math.random() * 8);
 //this variable will have the answers of the magical eight ball let eightBall = '';